 VIII New Business:

-1. Free Sale May 31, 2024 permission: Susan motioned to allow the free sale to be held at the town hall on May 31-6/2/2024 and to be a town sponsored event with no requirement for insurance or fees with Lennie Eichman as the chairman of the event.
+1. Free Sale May 31, 2024 permission: Susan motioned to allow the buy nothing day to be held at the town hall on May 31-6/2/2024 and to be a town sponsored event with no requirement for insurance or fees with Lennie Eichman as the chairman of the event.
 Cathy second.
 All in favor=3.

 2. Ordinance Committee members/employees: A resident had stated that during a training event she was told that it is recommended not to appoint employees as members of committees.
 It was suggested that members abstain from any topic that may be a conflict of interest and in small towns it is hard to find committee members.